uwmadisoncals/cals-main-plugins/category-posts/readme.txt

 * More examples on the [demo pages](http://demo.tiptoppress.com/?utm_source=wordpress_org&utm_campaign=demo_cpw&utm_medium=web)

 = Features =
-* SVG icon support for post formats
+* SVG font-icon support for post formats
-* Template to arrange the post details
+* [Template](http://tiptoppress.com/template-arrange-post-details/) to arrange the post details
 * Premade Templates
-* The Template text can be a placeholder, plain text, HTML or HTML for icons
+* The Template text can be a post details placeholder, plain text, HTML or HTML for SVG font-icons
 * New date format: Time since plublished
 * Filter by post status: Published, scheduled, private
-* New hover effect: SVG icon
+* New hover effect: SVG font-icon
 * Shortcode (Easily change all Shortcode options in the customizer).
 * Support multiple shortcodes at the same post.
 * Add option for post offset (use two or more widgets after another).